lifehackjim/roboflow_gap/docs/task_types.md

 ### Pros

 1. Super Detailed: Draws exact lines around each object, even if they're touching or overlapping.
-2. In-Depth Understanding: Gives a full breakdown of everything in the picture, making it clearer what's what.
+2. In-Depth Understanding: Gives a full breakdown of everything in the image, making it clearer what's what.
 3. Works in a Crowd: Really good at picking out individual items in busy images where lots of things are close together.

 ### Cons